 . . . an in-depth examination of a topic (space, trees, cars, etc.) that approaches the topic from many academic disciplines—geography, science, history, art, etc. It is a complete immersion into the topic so that the student will see things as a “whole” instead of as disjointed bits and pieces learned throughout his education.

-Since unit studies have been the primary staple of our homeschool for more than 10 years now, I’d like to share with you the reasons I believe they work so well for homeschooling.
-Because obviously, I strongly believe they do.
+Since homeschooling with unit studies haas been the primary staple of our homeschool for more than 10 years now, I’d like to share with you the reasons I believe this method of learning works so well.

 Many traditional curriculum choices, especially those “curriculum-in-a-box” options, do a great job of modeling the public school system.
 Remember that?
 Textbooks that gave you small snippets of information to memorize for the test.
 Things like dates and names, but little more to really get your creative juices flowing.
 Or workbooks.
 Multiple choice, fill-in-the-blank, true or false.
 Can I just say one thing?
 The only reward for completing a workbook is another workbook.
 It’s drudgery, and it’s boring.
 There are many reasons we don’t send our kids to school and this is one of them.
 This type of learning creates a scenario where kids end up with knowledge that is a mile wide, but only an inch deep.
 They learn facts that are easily regurgitated for a time, and then quickly forgotten.